braice/MuMuDVB/doc/README.txt

 - Support for RTP headers (only for multicast)
 - CAM menu access while streaming (using a web/AJAX interface - see WEBSERVICES.txt and CAM_menu_interface.png for screenshot)
 - Software descrambling through oscam dvbapi and libdvbcsa
+- Support for embedded platforms based on UCLIBC and ANDROID

 Detailled feature list
 ~~~~~~~~~~~~~~~~~~~~~~